US job growth misses expectations in November

-WASHINGTON (REUTERS) - US employment increased far less than expected in November, likely as millions of unemployed Americans remained home despite companies boosting wages, generous jobless benefits expiring and schools fully reopening.
+WASHINGTON • US employment increased far less than expected last month, most likely because millions of unemployed Americans remained home despite companies boosting wages, generous jobless benefits expiring and schools fully reopening.

-Non-farm payrolls increased by 210,000 jobs in November, the Labour Department said in its closely watched employment report on Friday (Dec 3).
+Non-farm payrolls increased by 210,000 jobs last month, the Labour Department said in its closely watched employment report yesterday.
 Economists polled by Reuters had forecast payrolls advancing by 550,000 jobs.
-Estimates ranged from as low as 306,000 to as high as 800,000 jobs.
+Estimates ranged from as low as 306,000 to as high as 800,000.

-The report came days after Federal Reserve chairman Jerome Powell told lawmakers that the US central bank should consider speeding up the winding down of its massive bond purchases at the Dec 14-15 policy meeting.
+The report came days after Federal Reserve chair Jerome Powell told lawmakers that the United States central bank should consider speeding up the winding down of its massive bond purchases at the Dec 14 to 15 policy meeting.

 The modest employment gains could temper expectations that the economy was poised for stronger growth this quarter after hitting a speed bump in the third quarter.
-Consumer spending and manufacturing activity have been strong, but the Omicron variant of Covid-19 poses a risk to the brightening picture.
+Consumer spending and manufacturing activity have been strong.
+But the Omicron variant of the coronavirus that causes Covid-19 poses a risk to the brightening picture.

-While little is known about Omicron, some slowdown in hiring and demand for services is likely, based on the experience with Delta, which was responsible for the slowest economic growth pace in more than a year last quarter.
+While little is known about Omicron, some slowdown in hiring and demand for services is likely, based on the experience with the Delta variant, which was responsible for the slowest economic growth pace in more than a year last quarter.

 There were 10.4 million job openings at the end of September.
 Millions of Americans who lost their jobs during the pandemic recession remain outside the labour force.